 Over-the-counter antifungal creams, ointments, or suppositories (with miconazole or clotrimazole) are the most common ways to treat yeast infections.
 These treatments can take from 1 to 7 days to take full effect.

 Your doctor may also prescribe a single-dose pill with fluconazole (an antifungal medicine) for you to take.
 If you’re pregnant, it’s safe to use creams or suppositories, but avoid the fluconazole you take by mouth.
-If you get yeast infections at least four times a year, your doctor may recommend that you take a weekly fluconazole pill for 6 months to fight them.
+If you get yeast infections at least four times a year, your doctor may recommend that you take a weekly fluconazole pill for six months to fight them.

 If a patient has recurrent yeast infections or complicated symptoms, other tests may be given.
 One test includes the doctor collecting vaginal fluid and growing yeast from that fluid.
-The doctor can then identify the specific type of yeast that is causing the yeast infection, making it easier and more accurate to pick an appropriate treatment.
-Oftentimes, infections that are not curable through standard treatments are caused by less common types of yeast.
+The doctor can then identify the specific type of yeast causing the yeast infection, making it easier and more accurate to pick an appropriate treatment.
+Often, infections that are not curable through standard treatments are caused by less common types of yeast.